 I’d say 3 nights here is a good amount of time to see everything listed above.
 Cozy Nook hostel is my personal favourite hostel that I’ve ever stayed in, so of course I recommend it for this Vietnam Backpacking Itinerary.
 They do ‘family dinners’ every-night which are cheap and very tasty!
 In terms of onward travel if you leave in the morning you should arrive by the afternoon in the next stop.
 Its around 4 to 5 hours in travel time.

 The coastal resort town of Mũi Né offers you the opportunity to enjoy some relaxation time.
 The beach itself is decent, walk around a bit to get yourself a good spot.
-Kite surfing is huge here and even if your just relaxing it can be fun to watch. there are also tonnes of restaurants here, you have a lot of choice.
+Kite surfing is huge here and even if you’re just relaxing it can be fun to watch. there are also tonnes of restaurants here, you have a lot of choice.
 If you’ve been eating a lot of Vietnamese cuisine and fancy a change then this is the place to try something different.

 A great way to see the area is to take a Dune tour.
 They are run by hostels in the area and are very cheap.
 They offer sunrise and sunset torus for this, I did a sunset one when I was there.
 You will see the fairy steam, which has some interesting landscape and feels a bit off-worldly.
 Then the fishing village which is quite a spectacle of boats.
 Its hard to believe they cram that many into the harbour!
 Then you visit the white dunes which make you fele liek you are in the desert.
 They offer expensive quad bike rental here but honestly you can just walk round and enjoy them.
 Finally you visit the red dune for sunset, again feeling you are in the desert.
 The sunset is great too.